mohiva/play-silhouette-angular-seed/README.md

   }
   ```

-  Since the app.json is a Heroku specific file, to test social providers on localhost, you can either set your windows environment variables as defined in the app.json "env" section or manually update the "~\conf\silhouette.conf" file directly with your client id and client secret.
+  To test social providers on localhost, you can either set your system environment variables as defined in the app.json "env" section or manually update the "~\conf\silhouette.conf" file directly with your client ID and client secret.
   ```
   # Google provider
   google.accessTokenURL="https://accounts.google.com/o/oauth2/token"